 In this paper, we consider a new form of transportation, \emph{self-repositioning shared personal mobility devices} (SRSPMD) as a potential way of providing efficient first- and last-mile transportation and serving short trips~\cite{Garcia2018}.
 An SRSPMD service would use small electric vehicles, e.g.~scooters, that can move autonomously at slow speed to reposition themselves, but require to be driven by their user during trips.
 This would allow efficient fleet operations, while keeping the vehicles lightweight and simple.
-With recent interest in new vehicle technologies, there is significant ongoing research investigating the potential to create various small form-factor autonomous vehicles, e.g.~personal mobility devices (PMDs), golf cars, wheelchairs, scooters or even bicycles~\cite{pineau2007smartwheeler,Andersen2016,pendleton2015autonomous,He2015,Stasinopoulos2017,Tsai2008,Wang2012}; thus we can expect such vehicles to be available in the near future.
-As of 2019, we know of at least one company that is pursuing commercial application of the SRSPMD concept~\cite{scootbee}.

 We perform an evaluation of the benefits of SRSPMDs under the rigorous theoretical framework of vehicle shareability networks~\cite{Vazifeh2018} using real-world data of shared bicycle usage~\cite{Shen2018} and public bus use for short trips in Singapore as our basis.
 This results in a characterization of ideal SRSPMD fleet size and vehicle utilization required to serve trips currently taken by shared bikes.
 We compare these results to a simulated scenario of simple fleet management without proactive rebalancing and with limited knowledge of future trips.
 This way, we provide reasonable bounds of service efficiency for future operators under real-world conditions and evaluate the benefits of predictive fleet management.
 These results allow us to characterize the main benefits and challenges for SRSPMDs in cities.